Broadway Lodge Rehabilitation Centre

-Not only can the addiction impact your finances, relationships, mental health and work performance, regular ketamine use can lead to extremely unpleasant, chronic pain as a result of damage to the bladder and urinary tract that the drug can cause ‘ketamine bladder syndrome’ can develop quickly and the damage can be irreversible, so it’s important to seek help sooner than later to prevent this painful and serious condition from escalating.
+Not only can the addiction impact your finances, relationships, mental health and work performance, regular ketamine use can lead to extremely unpleasant, chronic pain as a result of damage to the bladder and urinary tract.
+This is known as ‘ketamine bladder syndrome’ and it can develop quickly with irreversible damage.
+That’s why it’s important to seek help sooner than later to prevent this painful and serious condition from escalating.

 Contact us online